Projective sets, intuitionistically: Introduction

 \section{Introduction}

-This is the third in a series of papers on intuitionistic descriptive set theory.
-We think it worthwhile to study the questions asked by Baire, Borel, Lebesgue, and the mathematicians who joined their enterprise, from Brouwer's intuitionistic point of view.
+This paper on descriptive set theory is one in a series.
+We explore the field of study laid bare by {\it pre-intuitionists}\footnote{Brouwer uses this term in \cite[p.
+140]{brouwer52b} and \cite[p.
+1]{brouwer1}.} like R.~Baire, \'E.~Borel, H.~Lebesgue, N.~Lusin and M.~Souslin, and consider it from L.E.J.~Brouwer's {\it intuitionistic} point of view.
+In \cite{veldman08}, we proved an intuitionistic Borel hierarchy theorem.
+In \cite{veldman09}, we discovered the fine structure of the intuitionistic Borel hierarchy, and, in particular, the fine structure of the class $\mathbf{\Sigma}^0_2$, consisting of the countable unions of closed subsets of $\omega^\omega$.
+In both \cite{veldman08} and \cite{veldman09}, the argument is far from classical and essential use is made of Brouwer's Continuity Principle.

-In \cite{veldman08} we proved an intuitionistic version of the Borel hierarchy theorem.
-In \cite{veldman09}, we explored the remarkable fine structure of the intuitionistic Borel hierarchy, and, in particular, the fine structure of the class $\mathbf{\Sigma}^0_2$, consisting of the countable unions of closed subsets of $\mathcal{N}$.
-The earlier paper \cite{veldman05} already contains some important results concerning analytic and co-analytic subsets of $\mathcal{N}$.
+We now are going to treat projective sets.
+The earlier paper \cite{veldman05} already contains some surprising results on apparently simple analytic and co-analytic subsets of $\omega^\omega$.

-This introductory section is divided into three parts.
-In the first part, we briefly present the basic assumptions of intuitionistic analysis.
-In the second part, we survey some of the results of the earlier papers.
-In the third part, we give a sketch of the further contents of the paper and the main results.
+This introductory Section is divided into three parts.
+In the first part, we briefly present the basic assumptions of intuitionistic analysis and we agree on a number of notations.
+In the second part, we introduce {\it intuitionistic descriptive set theory}.
+The reader may decide to skip these first two parts and use them only if further reading makes it necessary to consult them.
+In the third part, we describe the further contents of the paper.